bartbutenaers/node-red-contrib-ui-svg/README.md

 Enter you (XML-based) SVG graphics in this editor.
 This can be done in different ways:
 + If you are a die-hard SVG fanatic, you can enter the SVG string manually in the *"SVG Source"* tabsheet.
-+ If you prefer to use an SVG drawing editor, you can use the embedded DrawSvg editor (see further).
++ If you prefer to use an SVG drawing editor, you can use the embedded [DrawSvg](#-DrawSvg-drawing-editor) editor.
 + If you need very specific types of drawings, you can use a third party SVG editor to create your drawing (and simple paste the generated SVG string into this tabsheet).
 Multiple (online) editors are free available, each with their own dedicated speciality:
    + [Floorplanner](http://floorplanner.com)
    + [Floorplancreator](https://floorplancreator.net/#pricing)